Next Start

 There are several reasons for using a dynamometer on a vehicle.

-Being able to measure the performance and output of a car helps the driver to tune the vehicle, giving it increased horsepower and torque.
+Being able to measure the performance and output of a car helps the driver tune the vehicle, giving it increased horsepower and torque.

 It’s a good call to get dyno tuning done before adding performance work and upgrades to a vehicle as well.
 This is so you can maximize power but balance it out and still maintain efficiency.
 After modifications are made, a vehicle can then go back on the dyno to see what was gained.